Tsu-gu/appfetch/README.md

 **I'm only testing this on Ubuntu and it will work on Debian too if it has snap installed.**

+If some AppImages aren't launching, install `libfuse2t64` via your package manager.
+A lot of them still rely on the outdated FUSE library.

 # Exceptions to "official packages only":
 - mpv